If you are considering applying for FCSA Accreditation, you may have questions about what is involved in the compliance review process:

 The above minimum criteria are essential for FCSA to be able to assess applicants’ business operations in practice, not just in theory.
 It is important to realise that FCSA Accreditation is not just a tick-box exercise.

 A Fit and Proper Person Form is required to be completed for each director of the business.
 Upon receipt of payment and the completed forms, the due diligence checks can be undertaken.
-Application for membership is to be made for all companies within the group that offer services falling within the scope of FCSA Accreditation, even if they are separate companies and/or are branded separately.
+Application for membership is to be made for all companies within the group, and/or with common ownership or directorship, that offer services falling within the scope of FCSA Accreditation, even if they are separate companies and/or are branded separately.
 Once the FCSA Chief Executive and its Board have approved the initial application, you will be invited to engage with an assessor.

-In order to achieve FCSA Accreditation, applicants are independently audited against our published standards.
+In order to achieve FCSA Accreditation, applicants are independently assessed against our published standards.
 The process requires applicants to provide documentary evidence of how they adhere to each and every standard.
-In addition to the paperwork element, assessors conduct in-depth site visits to the applicant’s business to interview their staff, test scenarios, undertake random audits, listen to on-boarding calls and ensure that all policies and procedures are being implemented in practice.
+In addition to the paperwork element, assessors conduct in-depth interview with the applicant business to interview their staff, test scenarios, undertake random checks, listen to on-boarding calls and assess that all policies and procedures are being implemented in practice.

-The applicant is asked to select an assessor for the accreditation compliance check process.
-All FCSA Code assessors are either regulated chartered accountants or solicitors and have at least five years of demonstrable experience of specialising in the freelance sector.
-You can choose from the list below:
+FCSA will select assessors for the accreditation compliance check process from the list below.
+Should there be a conflict of interest or impartiality, the Assessor will not be eligible to assess that applicant.
+All FCSA Code assessors are either appropriately qualified tax professionals or solicitors and have at least five years of demonstrable experience of specialising in the freelance sector.

 All applications require the completion of the Mandatory Code of Compliance and therefore both financial and legal assessors are required.
 The services you offer defines which other compliance codes you will be asked to complete.
 The cost of the application is the same whichever assessors you select.
 Upon payment to FCSA of the invoice, FCSA will ask the chosen assessor to commence the review.